Ayowolet/mouseController/README.md

 ## Project Set Up and Installation
-*TODO:* Explain the setup procedures to run your project.
-For instance, this can include your project directory structure, the models you need to download and where to place them etc. Also include details about how to install the dependencies your project requires.

-First step will be to install OpenVINO
+To set up this project, the first step will be to install OpenVINO

 Then clone or download this repo.

-Run the command pip3 install requirements.txt to install the required packages.
+After downloading the repo, run the command **pip3 install requirements.txt** to install the required packages.

 Download the following models using the OpenVINO model downloader:
 ```